Stockout Costs Guide

 Forecasting future demand is just one aspect of inventory management.
 You must ensure the right inventory levels are available to not only meet customer demand but also budget costs.

 Without proper inventory management, you’ll inevitably see a negative impact on your bottom line.
 Fortunately, managing your inventory doesn’t have to be hard.
-You can either invest in inventory management software or even better, you can store your inventory with a tech-enabled 3PL like ShipBob that provides built-in inventory management tools along with robust order fulfillment services.
+You can either invest in inventory management software or, even better, you can store your inventory with a tech-enabled 3PL like ShipBob that provides built-in inventory management tools along with robust order fulfilment services.

-Unlike using manual inventory sheet templates, many ecommerce businesses partner with a tech-enabled 3PL like ShipBob that makes it easy to track inventory levels at any given time.
-With ShipBob, you can automate reorder points, view inventory counts in real time at the SKU level, and run reporting on inventory trends and forecasting to ensure you never run out of stock again.
+Unlike using manual inventory sheet templates, many ecommerce businesses partner with a tech-enabled 3PL like ShipBob that makes it easy to track inventory levels and movement at any given time.
+With ShipBob, you can automate reorder points, view inventory counts in real-time at the SKU level, and run reporting on inventory trends and forecasting to ensure you never run out of stock again.

 “So many 3PLs have either bad or no front-facing software, making it impossible to keep track of what’s leaving or entering the warehouse.